kei-en/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 1-memcpy.c - copies memory area
-2-strchr.c - locates a character in a string 3-strspn.c - gets the length of a prefix substring
+2-strchr.c - locates a character in a string 3-strspn.c - gets the length of a prefix substring 4-strpbrk.c - searches a string for any of a set of bytes